GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-1/index.md

 ## Next

-In part 2 (coming soon) of this tutorial, you will use Cloud Dataflow with a Python streaming pipeline to process this data stream, store it in Google BigQuery, explore the data with a Cloud Datalab Jupyter Notebook, and visualize it using Cloud Data Studio.
+In [part 2][part2] of this tutorial, you will use Cloud Dataflow with a Python streaming pipeline to process this data stream, store it in Google BigQuery, explore the data with a Cloud Datalab Jupyter Notebook, and visualize it using Cloud Data Studio.